-You and your relative/friend will be sent a letter telling you which group he/she is in.
-The researcher will contact you again for follow-up visits after 6 and 12 months.
+You and the person will be sent a letter telling you which group he/she is in.

-If your relative/friend is allocated to the routine care group, he/she will continue with his/her normal routine.
+If he/she is allocated to the routine care group, he/she will continue with his/her normal routine.

 What if he/she is allocated to take part in the exercise programme?